lake-wg/grease/draft-amsuess-lake-edhoc-grease.md

 An initiator whose choice of a GREASE cipher suite is accepted needs to discontinue the protocol.

+# Processing of GREASE related failures

+It is RECOMMENDED that any counters or statistics about successful and failed connections distinguish between connections in which GREASE was applied and those in which it was not applied.
+Any operator feedback channel, be it immediately to the user or through network monitoring, SHOULD warn the operator if there are errors that were determined to originate from the use of GREASE or that are significantly likely to originate from there.
+This provides a feedback path as described in {{Section 4.4 of RFC9170}}.

+Whether logging of GREASE related failed connection details is appropriate depends on the privacy policies of the application.

 # Privacy considerations

 The way in which GREASE is applied